osmberlin/osm-tag-updater/README.md

 ## MVP 1 – WIP

-- WIP – Online tool that takes a list of tags (one Textfield) and transposes them to the new tags (second Textfield)
+- DONE – Online tool that takes a list of tags (one Textfield) and transposes them to the new tags (second Textfield)
-- WIP – Transposed tags need to be copied to an editor manually
+- DONE – Transposed tags need to be copied to an editor manually
 - A MapRoulette challenge with custom description part that holds a link to the tool

 _Workflow:_